dvtng/react-loading-skeleton/README.md

 }
 ```

-...will produce the correctly-sized skeletons for the heading and body without
+...will produce correctly-sized skeletons for the heading and body without any
-any further configuration.
+further configuration.

 This ensures the loading state remains up-to-date with any changes
 to your layout or typography.